 The other aspect of the hardware that affects performance is memory.
 The memory is split into two types - NAND Flash and RAM.
 The basic rule (as for computers) is that the more memory the better, and you can never have too much!

-- NAND Flash - This is permanent memory, it holds the main controller software and details of all devices, scenes, and programs for your system.
+- NAND Flash - This is permanent memory, it holds the main Controller software and details of all devices, scenes, and programs for your system.

 - RAM - this is used when the system is running.
-The more RAM memory available, the more things the controller can do at the same time.
+The more RAM available, the more things the Controller can do at the same time.
 This translates into allowing it to run more devices, run more scenes and allow it to run quickly regardless of what you ask it to do.

-The VERA Secure has the most memory, which means it will be able to support more devices and scenes, whilst running very quickly.
+The Vera Secure has the most memory, which means it will be able to support more devices and scenes, whilst running very quickly.